3-Series Motion Sensor and Motion Detector

 Save energy by turning off lights in areas that aren’t being used.

-Energy is wasted any time light is on in a room that isn’t being used.
-By adding a 3-series Motion Sensor to your room, your home can automatically turn off lights when there hasn’t been activity for more than 15 to 30 minutes.
+Energy is wasted when any light is on in a room that isn’t being used.
+By adding a 3-series Motion Sensor to your room, your home can automatically turn off lights when there hasn’t been any activity for more than 15 to 30 minutes.

 Centralite Explains Motion Sensor